 - Skill Gaps and Knowledge Limitations

 Digital marketing evolves as fast as the weather in Perth.
-What you figured out six months ago is probably totally obsolete now.
-Maybe your in-house team are geniuses when it comes to Google Ads, but are flummoxed by TikTok marketing.
-Or they might be a social media whiz, but have no idea how to handle technical SEO issues.
+The insights you gained six months ago may now be outdated.
+Maybe your in-house team are geniuses when it comes to Google Ads but are flummoxed by TikTok marketing.
+Or they might be a social media whiz but have no idea how to handle technical SEO issues.

 The Real Cost Factor